Description

 - Using Blackboard's Swagger File to Create a Postman Collection and Make an API Call (Link) Blog post disseminating institutional testing practice and reusable methods for evaluating APIs — an example of outward-facing professional communication.

-- Web Accessibility Resources and Tools: Guidelines, Checklists, and Testing Solutions (PDF) Curated resource shared with DEPP colleagues, supporting accessible design and awareness of WCAG-aligned best practice.
+- Web Accessibility Resources and Tools: Guidelines, Checklists, and Testing Solutions (PDF) Curated resource shared with the DEPP colleagues, supporting accessible design and awareness of WCAG-aligned best practice.

 Professional Development

-- Understanding Manual Testing (LinkedIn Learning, 2024) (Certificate) Completed ahead of DEPP Proof of Concept testing to strengthen communication between technical and academic stakeholders.
+- Understanding Manual Testing (LinkedIn Learning, 2024) (Certificate) Completed ahead of the DEPP Proof of Concept testing to strengthen communication between technical and academic stakeholders.
 Demonstrates reflective development and understanding of user behaviour beyond automated testing.

 Further Reading